pixelpicosean/lesser-panda/README.md

 ### 0.4.0-dev

+- Add `Behavior` base class and some simple behaviors.
 - Emit `pause` and `resume` events from `core`.
 - Add resolution config, and renderer will pick the most suited resolution base on your configs.
 - Add Blender/Flash like keyframe based animation.